-With Red Dwarf XII starting tonight on Dave at 9pm, Villordsutch takes a look back through the near 30 years of Red Dwarf history, to bring you the Top 5 special guest stars that have appeared in this smegging brilliant show.
+On the 32nd anniversary of its premiere, Villordsutch takes a look back through the history of Red Dwarf history to bring you the Top 5 special guest stars that have appeared in this smegging brilliant show…

 5. Jenny Agutter, OBE (Psirens – Series 6, Episode 1)

 Star of The Railway Children, Walkabout, Logan’s Run and An American Werewolf in London.
 Jenny Agutter appeared as Kryten’s creator Professor Mamet, though in truth she was a shape-shifting GELF (Genetically Engineered Life-Form) with a hankering for brains.

 Jenny Agutter is to this day, even with her numerous acting achievements under her belt, still seen as a figure of lust.
 Though it is completely wrong to view any actor in this way, it doesn’t remove the memory of watching this episode – on its original airing – with my dad sat on the settee, suddenly barking, “That’s Jenny Agutter!”, as Professor Mamet appeared.
 He suddenly became transfixed to the screen, and in his world he was possibly uttering the words, “I do.”